One of the main features of the WordPress software is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

 - Polls and quizzes

-- E-commerce (from setting up single-item sales with PayPal buttons, to complete e-commerce with shopping carts, payment processing, recurring payments, coupon codes, etc …)
+- E-commerce (from managing single sales with PayPal buttons, to full scale e-commerce with online shopping carts, invoicing, recurring payments, coupon codes, etc …)

 - Improving your site’s Search Engine Optimization

-- Image galleries (with rotating images, lightboxes, etc.)
+- Image galleries (including rotating images, lightboxes, etc.)

 - User testimonials

-- Language translation plugins (e.g. you can instantly change your website’s content from English to Norwegian)
+- Language translation plugins (e.g. you can instantly change your website’s content from English to Spanish)